Research Priorities and Networks

 Conducting top-tier research is only possible with cooperation, interaction and communication at all levels.
 UZH therefore supports numerous interdisciplinary research programs and networks within faculties and across the whole university.

-UZH is currently funding 13 University Research Priority Programs (URPPs) and 12 Clinical Research Priority Programs (CRPPs).
-UZH is also the home institution of the SNSF-funded National Center of Competence in Research (NCCR) “Evolving Language”, and participates in seven other NCCRs.
-Research is further supported by a range of centers of competence, research initiatives, the TRANSFORM funding vessel and the four innovation clusters at the UZH Innovation Hub in the areas of biomedicine and life sciences, digitalization, aerospace, and healthy longevity.
-Additionally, the Hochschulmedizin Zürich consortium runs several flagship projects, and University Medicine Zurich supports projects in a range of priority areas.
+UZH is currently funding 5 University Research Priority Programs (URPPs).
+UZH is also the home institution of three SNSF-funded National Center of Competence in Research (NCCR), and participates in nine other NCCRs.
+Research is further supported by a range of centers of competence, research initiatives, the TRANSFORM funding vessel and the four innovation clusters at the UZH Innovation Hub in the areas of life sciences, digitalization, aerospace, and healthy longevity.
+Additionally, the University Medicine Zurich supports projects in a range of priority areas.

 Interdisciplinarity: University Research Priority Programs